cs161-staff/textbook/crypto/asymmetric.md

 print their public key on their business cards.
 However, this still requires Alice and Bob to meet in person in advance.
 Can we do any better?
 We'll soon see some methods that help somewhat with that problem.

+## Session Keys

+There is a problem with public key: it is _slow_.
+It is very, very slow.
+When encrypting a single message with a 2048b RSA key, the RSA algorithm requires exponentiation of a 2048b number to a 2048b power, modulo a 2048b number.
+Additionally, some public key schemes only really work to encrypt "random" messages.
+For example, RSA without OAEP leaks when the same message is sent twice, so it is only secure if every message sent consists of random bits.
+In the simplified El Gamal scheme shown in these notes, it is easy for an attacker to substitute the message $$M' = 2M$$.
+If the messages have meaning, this can be a problem.

+Because public key schemes are expensive and difficult to make IND-CPA secure, we tend to only use public key cryptography to distribute one or more _session keys_.
+Session keys are the keys used to actually encrypt and authenticate the message.
+To send a message, Alice first generates a random set of session keys.
+Often, we generate several different session keys for different purposes.
+For example, we may generate one key for encryption algorithms and another key for MAC algorithms.
+We may also generate one key to encrypt messages from Alice to Bob, and another key to encrypt messages from Bob to Alice.
+(If we need different keys for each message direction and different keys for encryption and MAC, we would need a total of four symmetric keys.)
+Alice then encrypts the message using a symmetric algorithm with the session keys (such as AES-128-CBC-HMAC-SHA-256 [^1]) and encrypts the random session keys with Bob's public key.
+When he receives the ciphertext, Bob first decrypts the session keys and then uses the session keys to decrypt the original message.

+[^1]:
+    That is, using AES with 128b keys in CBC mode and then using HMAC with SHA-256 for integrity